wessenstam/gts21/cicd/phase4/phase4.rst

    .. figure:: images/3.png

-Check the start time needed
+Check the Start Time Needed
 ***************************

 #.
 Open a ssh session to the docker vm (using your other VC window or via terminal/putty)